 A person could spend a lifetime sampling regional barbecue sauce styles.
-Called barbecue sauce, table sauce, dipping sauce, basting sauce, finishing sauce, mopping sauce or sopping sauce, the styles cover a wide range of flavors, textures, and colors, and the individual variations on these themes are practically endless.
+The styles cover a wide range of flavors, textures, and colors, and the variations are many.

-Regions famous for their barbecue sauce styles include North Carolina, South Carolina, Alabama, Texas, and the Midwest.
-This is by no means every barbecue hotspot in the United States…just a representative sampling.
+Regions well known for their sauces include North Carolina, South Carolina, Alabama, Texas, and the Midwest.
+This is by no means every barbecue hot spot in the United States…just a representative sampling.

-flecked with grains of black pepper.
-Now it's common for the raw eggs to be bypassed in favor of mayonnaise when making this sauce.
+white sauce flecked with grains of black pepper.
+Now it's common for the raw eggs to be substituted by mayonnaise.
 This sauce is smooth on the tongue with a vinegary bite.

 "Texas barbecue sauce is influenced by Mexican food traditions."

-As you can see, barbeque sauce styles can be as unique as the location from which they originated.
-Recipes for barbeque sauce evolved as they traveled around the country.
-Local tastes and ingredients were integrated into this wonderful condiment, creating bold new barbecue sauces along the way.
+As you can see, barbecue sauces can be as unique as the location from which they originated.
+The recipes evolved as they traveled around the country.
+Local tastes and ingredients were integrated into this wonderful condiment, creating bold new tastes along the way.

 And barbecue sauce styles are still evolving.
-Serious barbeque fanatics can be a competitive and creative lot, and continually push the limits as they create barbecue sauces that are new and unique.
+Serious barbecuers can be a competitive and creative lot, and continually push the limits as they create sauces that are new and unique.